Table reshaping and joins#

 What is GTFS?#

-In the next examples, we demonstrate table join with a more realistic large dataset, namely a GTFS public transport dataset.
+In the next examples, we demonstrate table joins on a realistic large dataset, namely a GTFS public transport dataset.
 Before we go into the example, we need to be familiar with the GTFS format and structure.

 Name